This is especially so with heavenly stems as one among the ten would be the self-element of the person in question.

 10) Gui water (H10)

-Yin water can be pictured as still water in smaller quantity.
+Gui water represents yin water and can be pictured as still water in smaller quantity.

 They also represent the rain, clouds, and natural phenomena cause by water vapor.